AmberLee2427/Ghost/README.md

 - **Local Memory**: SQLite database with FAISS similarity search
 - **Unified LLM Interface**: Support for OpenAI, Google, and other models
 - **Intelligent Context**: Automatic chunking and context management
+- **Flexible Deployment**: Run brain server locally, on remote desktops, or in the cloud

 ## Installation